hbctraining/variant_analysis/lessons/02_project_organization.md

 ## Logging into O2

-For this workshop we will be using training accounts to log in.
-These have been created for us by the [HMS Research Computing (HMS-RC) team](https://it.hms.harvard.edu/our-services/research-computing), they are the folks that manage the O2 cluster.
+For this workshop we will be using training accounts to log into O2.
+These have been created for us by the [HMS Research Computing (HMS-RC) team](https://it.hms.harvard.edu/our-services/research-computing) and they are the folks that manage the O2 cluster.
 We will be providing each of you with your own training account associated with a password for the duration of this workshop.
-Your training account and password can be found [here]().
+Your training account and password can be found [here](https://docs.google.com/spreadsheets/d/1kBlYowhjjHJC9ZovmbBULmbqozKpprM17vZ2wPlhNg0/edit#gid=0).

-> If you are interested in getting your own personal account on O2, please follow the instructions provided here after this workshop.
+> If you are interested in getting your own personal account on O2, please follow the instructions provided [here](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/1918304257/How+to+request+or+retain+an+O2+account) after this workshop.

-Let's get started with the hands-on component by typing in the following command to log in to O2:
+Let's get started with the hands-on component by typing in the following command to log into our command-line:

 ```
 ssh username@o2.hms.harvard.edu
 ```

-You will receive a prompt for your password, and you should type in your associated password; ***note that the cursor will not move as you type in your password***.
+You will receive a prompt for your password, and you should type in your associated password.

+***Note: that the cursor will not move as you type in your password***.

-A warning might pop up the first time you try to connect to a remote machine, type "Yes" or "Y".
+A warning might pop up the first time you try to connect to a remote machine, type <kbd>Yes</kbd> or <kbd>Y</kbd>, then hit <kbd>Enter/Return</kbd>.

 Once logged in, you should see the O2 icon, some news, and the command prompt, e.g. [rc_training10@login01 ~]$.